All Episodes

 His name might be Judge, but that dick is all executioner, my friend.

-Oh shit.
+Oh, shit.

-Keep going, keep going.
+Keep going.

 People would actually start watching it.

-Well, I'll tell you, I'll get the eyes.
+Yeah, well, I'll tell you, I'll get the eyes.

 I don't know if I could get the votes, but I could definitely get the views.

-Wasn't even about like policy or anything he was saying, they just liked the idea that he was taking on the establishment.
+They just liked the idea that he was taking on the establishment.

-Yeah, well, I mean Trump too.
+Yeah, well, I mean, Trump, too.

 I voted for him because everybody I hate hates him.